 Karen’s work with Sensorimotor Psychotherapy looks a lot like “traditional” talk therapy, but gives equal attention to the physical information being presented by the client.
 This approach to trauma therapy enables her to help clients deepen awareness to the body’s subtle communication and utilize techniques to manage traumatic stress responses at a micro-level.
 By building trust in their own ability to regulate their body, clients begin to access a sense of safety in the present day and are less viscerally haunted by the past.
 She also works with a variety of adult and adolescent client concerns (including Anxiety, Depression, Individual, Couple’s and Family Counseling). https://www.

-Karen volunteers with Common Roads, a safe-space for LGBT+ teens, facilitates the Queer Parenting Group and offers a Queer & Trans donation yoga class for the LGBT Center.
+Karen volunteers with Common Roads, a safe-space for LGBT+ teens.
+She offers a Queer & Trans donation yoga class at Ananda Integration.
 She also leads a variety of mindfulness and movement workshops.
 Karen is a registered member of the United States Association of Body Psychotherapy, the International Society for Traumatic Stress Studies and The American Counseling Association.

 Also come participate in our Common Roads Youth Group

 Social and Educational programs for youth ages 14 to 22

 Every Friday at UUCL, 538 W. Chestnut St., Lancaster, 7:00p-9:30p